gabriellepogge/tidymydata/tidyingmessydata.md

 ## Read in verymessydata from google sheets

-We’ll call the sheet id we created from the source url and store the data in a dataframe called df1 that we can then manipulate in successive dataframes.
+We’ll call the sheet id we created from the source URL and store the data in a dataframe called df1 that we can then manipulate in successive dataframes.